jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 (4) A search of the register for personal information that has not been carried out in accordance with this section constitutes an action that is an interference with the privacy of an individual under section 66 of the Privacy Act 1993.

 ### 228 Offence for banned person to participate in insurance business in breach of order
-A person commits an offence if the person fails to comply with an order under section 222 and is liable, on summary conviction,—
-  (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
+A person commits an offence if the person fails to comply with an order under section 222 and is liable, on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
   (b) in the case of a body corporate, to a fine not exceeding $1,000,000.